FloBroderick/pmm-home-test/README.md

-# Site selection home test
+# Site Selection take-home test

 ## Introduction

-This home test tries to simulate a site selection dashboard created with CARTO's Builder tool.
-You want to explore the Madrid area, trying to find good spots to locate your new restaurant.
-You will look at density of eating places from a POI ("Points Of Interest") dataset, rental prices from a Real Estate dataset, demographics and closeness to metro lines and stations.
+This take-home test will allow you to create a site selection dashboard in CARTO Builder, one of the core components of the CARTO platform.
+In this example you need to put yourself in the shoes of a Retailer in the Madrid area, trying to find prime locations to locate a new restaurant.
+You will look at the density of eating places from a POI ("Points Of Interest") dataset, rental prices from a Real Estate dataset, demographics and proximity to metro lines and stations.

-Your final delivery will be the dashboard itself and a blog post where you will explain the use case behind the dashboard and the methodology you used to locate one (or several) good spots to open a new restaurant.
+Your final delivery will be the dashboard itself and a blog post (of between 600 and 800 words) where you will explain the use case behind the dashboard and the methodology you used to locate one (or several) good spots to open a new restaurant.

 ## Script

-We will run you through a script that will help you build such dashboard.
-The script is not comprehensive in certain sections.
-That is on purpose.
-Please refer to [CARTO's Help Center](https://carto.com/help/) should you need additional guidance, or reach out to us.
+We will run you through a script that will help you build such a dashboard.
+The script is not comprehensive in certain sections, deliberately :) Please refer to [CARTO's Help Center](https://carto.com/help/) if you need additional guidance.

-The script is just a guide, feel free to make your own adjustments.
+The script is just a guide, so feel free to make your own adjustments or bring in additional data sets that can help you tell the story of how Location Intelligence and CARTO's product is applicable to this use case.

-### Import the datasets into your CARTO account
+### Import the data sets into your CARTO account

-The first step is to import the required datasets into your CARTO account.
-Please, let us know if you were not given a trial CARTO account as part of the hiring process.
+The first step is to import the required data sets into your CARTO account.
+You will have been given a trial CARTO account as part of the hiring process.

 There are 5 datasets you need to import: